johnrieth-zz/johnrieth.github.io/_posts/2018-01-05-fraser-data.md

 date:   2018-01-02 17:34:06 -0800
 ---

+### Historical Documents

+The documents come from [FRASER](https://fraser.stlouisfed.org/) of the United States Federal Reserve.
+I am doing this project to open up economic data that is stuck in PDFs.

 Bank Suspensions and Failures in 19th and 20th century The datasets are from the Federal Reserve.
 The data are in PDFs so I will continue to add different data from the PDFs to this set.
 I am also adding analysis of bank failures that do not contain data.